gkaframanis/node3-weather-website/README.md

 <hr>

 Search and find the current temperature in your city. <br />
-Node.js is used for the backend development of this app.
+Node.js is used for the backend development of this app. <br />
 API: https://api.openweathermap.org/